oven wave logo

 • First, ensure the oven is disconnected from the power source.

-• Locate the thermal fuse, which is usually near the control board or in the back of the oven.
+• Locate the thermal fuse near the control board or in the back of the oven.

-• Remove the old thermal fuse by pulling out the wires attached to it or unscrewing it.
+• Remove the old thermal fuse by pulling or unscrewing the attached wires.

 • Install the new thermal fuse in the same position as the old one and reattach the wires.